Skip Navigation

 In general, designated projects are major projects that the federal government believes have the greatest potential for significant adverse effects within areas of federal jurisdiction.

 When reviewing the impact assessment prepared by the project proponent, the Agency considers potential environmental, health, social and economic impacts of proposed projects.
-Both positive and adverse impacts are considered in the assessment.
-Potential impacts on Aboriginal treaty rights are also assessed and Indigenous groups are consulted on those potential impacts.
+Only non-negligible adverse changes to these components are considered in the assessment.
+Potential impacts on Aboriginal treaty rights are also assessed, and Indigenous groups are consulted on those potential impacts.
 The environmental effects considered by the Agency are those that impact components of the environment that are within the legislative authority of the federal government.
 Assessments are generally conducted by the Agency, although a review panel will perform the assessment under certain circumstances.
-The Minister of the Environment and Climate Change may also substitute all or part of the federal assessment process with that for another jurisdiction (e.g., a province or territory) in certain circumstances.
+The Minister of the Environment and Climate Change may also substitute all or part of the federal assessment process with that of another jurisdiction (e.g., a province or territory) in certain circumstances.

 Where a project falls within the jurisdiction of a lifecycle regulator, such as the Canadian Nuclear Safety Commission or the Canadian Energy Regulator (CER), an integrated panel comprised of the Agency and a commission established by the lifecycle regulator will assess the project.
 The CER has jurisdiction over the lifecycle of federal energy projects and participates in panel assessments of international electrical transmission lines, international or interprovincial pipelines, offshore renewable energy projects with more than 10 turbines, and interprovincial power lines designated under the Canadian Energy Regulator Act.

-The end product of a federal impact assessment will include a “decision statement” issued under the IAA, either approving or rejecting the project based on whether adverse effects within federal jurisdiction are significant and, if so, whether those effects are justified in the pubic interest.
+The end product of a federal impact assessment will include a “decision statement” issued under the IAA, either approving or rejecting the project based on whether adverse effects within federal jurisdiction, while taking into account the implementation of mitigation measures, are significant and, if so, whether those effects are justified in the public interest.
 If approved, the decisions statement will stipulate conditions for the project to mitigate any negative effects that are directly linked or necessarily incidental to the power exercised by the federal authority.
 These conditions are binding and enforceable.

 6.2 - Provincial Project Assessment

 The provinces have also enacted project assessment legislation for proposed projects within their borders.
-Project assessment legislation increasingly contains provisions that, in combination with federal-provincial cooperation agreements, streamline or harmonize environmental assessments for projects that are subject to the IAA and one or more provincial assessment regime.
-Cooperation between jurisdictions can take the form of coordination of timelines and proponent requirements, delegation of some assessment tasks by the federal government to the provinces, substitution of the provincial assessment process for those of federal assessment agencies, or the creation of a joint review panel comprised of panel members from all relevant jurisdictions.
+Project assessment legislation increasingly contains provisions that, in combination with federal-provincial cooperation agreements, streamline or harmonize environmental assessments for projects that are subject to both the IAA and one or more provincial assessment regimes.
+Cooperation between jurisdictions can take the form of coordination of timelines and proponent requirements, delegation of some assessment tasks by the federal government to the provinces, substitution of the provincial assessment process for those of federal assessment agencies, or the creation of a joint review panel comprised of panel members from all relevant jurisdictions and/or lifecycle regulators.

 6.2.1 - Alberta